EHTJulia/ScatteringOptics.jl/docs/src/diffractive.md

     file["vis"] = vis
 end
 ```
 You can find the generated file from [here](data/kernel.h5) (please open in a new window. otherwise you will get 404 error).
+Additionall, for accuracy and speed eveluations of the scattering kernel, see [Benchmarks](@ref).